 Those of us who work at Danhostel Copenhagen Amager love this area – and we have lots of happy customers who return year after year: visitors to Copenhagen, those looking for cheap, central, and convenient accommodation, and those who organise courses and other events, and who want to do so in an uncomplicated and professional environment.

 Danhostel Copenhagen Amager is always buzzing with cheerful people.
 We have nightly accommodation to suit all tastes and budgets, and we offer self-service solutions for those who want them.
-Outside, we have playgrounds, terraces and petanque courts, while indoors we have popular lounge areas, conference rooms and free Wi-Fi.
+Outside, we have playground, terraces and petanque courts, while indoors we have popular lounge areas, conference rooms and free Wi-Fi.